JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `claimRewardPayout`

 Claim the reward payout at `_payoutId`.
 User needs to provide their reputation and colony-wide reputation which will be proven via Merkle proof inside this function.
 Can only be called if payout is active, i.e if 60 days have not passed from its creation.
-Can only be called if next in queue
+Can only be called if next in queue.

 **Parameters**